-How do you sterilize natural rubber pacifier?
+How do you sterilize organic rubber pacifiers?

-How do you clean a rubber pacifier?
+How do you clean the pacifiers?

 Ongoing care of the pacifier

-Owner, designer and maker of the My Little Love Heart range of baby products.
-I have been working within the fashion industry for over 15 years and specialising in baby accessories for the last 5.
-My love of fashion has enabled me to work and study around the world.
+of the My Little Love Heart range of baby products.
+I am a mum to a beautiful daughter and have been working within the fashion industry for over 15 years and specialising in baby accessories for the last 5.
+My love of fashion has enabled me to work and study around the world